kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/Controller.md

 A picture is worth a thousand words ...
 [[Images/Mvc2.png]]

-Look how loose coupled yet cohesive overall architecture:
+Notice how loose coupled yet cohesive overall architecture is:
 * Model has no dependencies
 * View depends on `'Events` type and implicitly (run-time, through data binding) on `'Model`.
-We'll make second one explicit in [the next chapter](Data-Binding)
+We'll make the second one explicit in [the next chapter](Data-Binding)
-* Most important, Controller takes dependency only on `'Events` and `'Model`.
-It allows presentation logic it to be easy testable (see unit tests example below).
-On other side pattern matching ensures we process all event types coming from View (cohesion).
+* Most importantly, Controller takes dependency only on `'Events` and `'Model`.
+It allows presentation logic to be easy testable (see unit tests example below).
+On the other side, pattern matching ensures that we process all event types coming from View (cohesion).
-* As for Mvc type it depends on everything but it doesn't matter because it stays as is for most of applications.
-No need (almost) to extend or change it.
+* Mvc type depends on everything but it doesn't matter because it stays as is for most of applications.
+There is no need to extend or change it.

 ### INotifyPropertyChanged model constraint
 In order for data binding to function properly `Model` should implement `INotifyPropertyChanged` (there are exceptions to this assumption where suggested architecture may not be applicable).
 Ideally, this constraint should be reflected in the system. `Mvc<_, _>` seems to be the right place because the only other alternative - `IView` - can technically function in static fashion being bound to `Model` without `INotifyPropertyChanged` support (think of [OneTime](http://msdn.microsoft.com/en-us/library/system.windows.data.bindingmode.aspx) binding mode).